 Approach your career counselor for help on mock interviews.
 Prepare on a wide range of technical concepts so that you don`t get caught off-guard.
 Brush up your knowledge on LBO, Merger models, company valuation.
 Be ready for questions where you are required to make a guesstimate of say, the telecom industry in Asia or resolve a hypothetical strategic transaction decision of a company.
 In terms of behavioral assessment as well, you should brace yourself for any question including if you could be one animal, which one would you be?!
 These days, banks hold the first round of interviews over video and then ask the selected candidates to appear for ‘Super Days’ for the final round.
 Super days, essentially mean dedicated days wherein the shortlisted candidates are asked to visit the bank and appear for a series of interview rounds that could stretch to 5-6 hours.
 With successive rounds, the candidates face a different and often higher number of interviewers including Partners and Directors.

-Network: Since vying for a summer internship in investment banking, inevitably means, having to contend with intense competition, the importance of networking cannot be stressed enough.
+Network: Since vying for careers in finance and specifically in investment banking, inevitably means, having to contend with intense competition, the importance of networking cannot be stressed enough.
 You would have to go all guns blazing to delve deep into your network of friends, family, seniors, alums to find that valuable connection at the firm.
 Contact your seniors who had interned at the firm and are now analysts.
 Set up time with them to ask for informational interviews.
 Attend company information sessions at your campus.
 Approach senior executives of the bank at the career fair event and try to ask engaging and insightful questions.
 Leverage the power of the social connections on LinkedIn.
 Find the important contact at the firm in your chain of connections who would guide you and offer you a chance to job-shadow for a few days.
-Join a local CFA society or professional association like the National investment banking association to expand your network of industry professionals.0
+Join a local CFA society or professional association like the National investment banking association to expand your network of industry professionals.